openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-screenshot-sys.md

 >  **NOTE**
 >
-> - The initial APIs of this module are supported since API version 7.
+> The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
->
-> - The APIs provided by this module are system APIs.

 ## Modules to Import